 The prices listed on GoodRx Gold are generally very accurate, and issues are rare.
-Our GoodRx Gold prices are backed by contracts, meaning that each participating pharmacy has agreed to accept them.
+Our prices are backed by contracts, meaning that each participating pharmacy has agreed to accept them.

 Does the drug you looked up on GoodRx Gold match the prescription you're filling?

 You may be viewing a price that isn’t exactly the same as the prescription you’re filling (this is the most common reason for price differences).
-First, please confirm that the price you looked up matches your prescription.
-Be sure to check the drug name (i.e. divalproex vs. divalproex ER extended release), dosage, form, and quantity.
+First, confirm that the price you looked up matches your prescription.
+Be sure to check the drug name (i.e., “divalproex” vs. “divalproex ER extended release”), dosage, form and quantity.

-Are you filling your prescription at a CVS or Target (CVS) pharmacy?
+Are you filling your prescription at a CVS Pharmacy or Target (CVS)?

-In an effort to bring more Gold pharmacies to you, we recently added CVS to the list of Gold participating pharmacies.
-They have joined with slightly higher prices than other Gold participating pharmacies.
-When you search for a price on GoodRx Gold, we will now show you two prices.
-One price will be for CVS, and the other price will be for all other Gold participating pharmacies.
+CVS may have slightly different prices than other Gold participating pharmacies.
+When you search for a price on GoodRx Gold, we will show you two prices: one price will be for CVS Pharmacy, and the other price will be for all other GoodRx Gold participating pharmacies.

-If you are filling your prescription at a CVS or Target (CVS) pharmacy, please check the Gold website again to make sure you were viewing the CVS pharmacy price.
+If you are filling your prescription at a CVS Pharmacy or Target (CVS), check the GoodRx Gold website again to make sure you were viewing the CVS Pharmacy price.

 Still not receiving the correct price?